cheunghei/meta-log/about.md

 - Having "external" genitalia - something I could cup in my hand, something that I could feel confident and comfortable internally thinking about and externally describing as a penis and scrotum.
 (I recognize this is a socialized thing, and is certainly not universally true nor "objectively" true, but within myself, I really struggled with not feeling self-conscious or like a partial imposter when I would describe my genitalia pre-meta as a penis, even though I wanted to.)
 - Being able to urinate through the tip of my penis - I would prefer to be able to stand to pee at a urinal / in men's bathrooms, but I was also okay with the possibility that this wouldn't be something meta could give me due to positioning; I was mostly concerned with alleviating the dysphoria of not peeing through my penis, even if I needed to do so sitting or with my pants at my ankles.
-- Having "natal" erections - I really enjoyed my current erections and wanted to maintain those
+- Having "natal" erections - I really enjoyed my current erections and wanted to maintain those.

 Ambivalent / middle-of-the-road things: